hellbox/srob-migration/content/reviews/the-language-of-justice.md

 name = "The language of justice" title = "The language of justice" dek = "Among the \"comfort women\" abducted and raped by Japanese soldiers during World War II were more than a thousand from the Philippines.
-M. Evelina Galang gave them a place to tell their stories." facebookauto = "Among the \"comfort women\" abducted and raped by Japanese soldiers during World War II were more than a thousand from the Philippines.
+M. Evelina Galang gave them a place to tell their stories." type = "Review"facebookauto = "Among the \"comfort women\" abducted and raped by Japanese soldiers during World War II were more than a thousand from the Philippines.
 In a new book, the \"lolas\" tell their own stories after decades of silence." twitterauto = "Lolas' House, reviewed by @DonnaMiscolta, tells the devastating story of WWII's Filipino \"comfort women.\"" reviews_byline = ["writers/donna-miscolta.md"] reviews_books = ["books/lolas-house.md"]